 Net investment in capital assets, including SWP costs consist of capital assets, net of accumulated depreciation and amortization, and reduced by the outstanding balances of any bonds, notes, or other borrowings attributable to the acquisition or construction of those assets and deferred outflows and inflows of resources related to debt.
-Metropolitan's capital assets, including SWP costs include plant and equipment, see Note 1(h), participation rights in SWP, see Notes 1(i) and 7, participation rights in other facilities, see Notes 1(i), and lease assets, see Note 1(j), and subscription assets, see Note 1(k).
-Net investment in capital assets, including SWP costs, were approximately \$6.5 billion and \$6.4 billion at September 30, 2023 and 2022, respectively.
+Metropolitan's capital assets, including SWP costs include plant and equipment, see Note 1(h), participation rights in SWP, see Notes 1(i) and 7, participation rights in other facilities, see Note 1(i), lease assets, see Note 1(j), and subscription assets, see Note 1(k).
+Net investment in capital assets, including SWP costs were approximately \$6.5 billion at September 30, 2024 and 2023.

 The restricted component of net position are those items that have external constraints placed on them by creditors, grantors, contributors, or laws or regulations of other governments, or imposed by law through constitutional provisions of enabling legislation.
-Restricted net position totaled \$722.1 million and \$580.9 million at September 30, 2023 and 2022, respectively, of which \$300.6 million and \$249.0 million, respectively, represents principal and interest payments on outstanding debt.
-Restricted amounts of \$421.5 million and \$331.9 million, respectively, relates to estimated operating and maintenance expense for October and November 2023 and 2022, respectively.
-Each of these requirements are related to bond covenants.
-In addition, \$78.9 million of state funding for the Pure Water Southern California program was restricted at September 30, 2023.
+Restricted net position totaled \$951.6 million and \$722.1 million at September 30, 2024 and 2023, respectively.
+These amounts included \$123.2 million and \$107.8 million, respectively, set-aside for principal and interest payments on outstanding debt; \$376.3 million and \$342.3 million, respectively, of operating and maintenance expenses for October and November 2024 and 2023, required by bond covenants; \$345.2 million and \$192.9 million, respectively, of State Water Contract expenses to be collected through tax levy; \$61.0 million and \$78.9 million, respectively, of state funding for the Pure Water Southern California program; \$2.2 million and \$0.2 million, respectively, for trust funds; and \$43.7 million debt financing to fund the conservation program at September 30, 2024.

 The unrestricted component of net position are those items that do not meet the definition of "restricted" or "net investment in capital assets, including SWP costs."
 Unlike the restricted net position, the Board has discretion in determining the use and establishing minimum/maximum balance requirements for the unrestricted cash and investment portion of net position.
 The Board may at any time change or eliminate amounts established for these purposes.
-Unrestricted net position totaled \$277.4 million and \$551.9 million at September 30, 2023 and 2022, respectively.
+Unrestricted net position totaled \$84.8 million and \$277.4 million at September 30, 2024 and 2023, respectively.